Hiroto Taniguchi

-Hiroto Taniguchi (谷口 栄斗, Taniguchi Hiroto) is a Japanese professional footballer who plays as a centre back and currently play for club, Tokyo Verdy.
+Hiroto Taniguchi (谷口 栄斗, Taniguchi Hiroto) is a Japanese professional footballer who plays as a centre back and currently play for club, Kawasaki Frontale.

 Career

 Taniguchi start first professional contract with Tokyo Verdy in 2022 season.
 Taniguchi was brought his club secure promotion to J1 League from 2024 season after draw at Shimizu S-Pulse 1-1 in J1 Promotion Play-offs Final.